 Our memorable day of experiences was bracketed by two pairs of siblings.

 One sibling played for Army, two sat with the Cadets dressed in their dress grey with a long overcoat and one sat with the Midshipmen in her service dress blue coat.

-First, at the ESPN College GameDay set, we met West Point’s Seth Bolden and his older sister that attends Annapolis, Morgan Bolden.
+First, at the ESPN College GameDay set, we met West Point’s Seth Bolden and his older sister, Morgan Bolden, who attends Navy in Annapolis.

 Seth and Col. Steinke had so many West Point notes to compare I didn’t talk much with him, but Morgan told me she grew up wanting to attend one of the academies.
 Her choice was made for her; Navy recruited her as a lacrosse player out of Cathedral High in Indianapolis.